-The Mille Miglia was a dangerous race not just for the drivers but also unfortunately its the fans.
+The Mille Miglia was a dangerous race not just for the drivers but also unfortunately fir its fans.
 It's estimated that over five million men, women and children lined the route every year the race was run come rain or shine.
 Often it was impossible to see the way ahead and the tifosi as they were called would only jump clear at the very last moment, 'playing chicken' Italian style.
 Most foreign drivers who competed more than once invariably commented on how much quicker they were able to drive on subsequent attempts simply due to the fact that they had become hardened to the technique of aiming their cars directly at the solid wedge of people knowing or at least hoping that the road would clear allowing them to just scrape past the outstretched arms and legs.
 The Conte Gastone Brilli Peri would wear a silver whistle and blow loud blasts to frighten the spectators to safety.
 Some of the more exuberant Italian drivers used a slightly more active form of crowd control by flicking their steering wheel to and fro causing their rear end to violently fishtail.

 Donald Healey remarked: 'I drove the whole 1,000 miles.
 It was quite a thing to experience...to literally be able to kill cats, dogs and even people...how awful... but with total freedom of the road.
 Lunatic race of course.
 You went through city streets that had streetcars and buses going down the centre of the road and you were obliged to cut people aside a bit!'